London18/team-3/App/JuliasHouse/backend/README.md

-## This folder contains the scripts to connect the front end with the database
+## This backend folder contains:
+* scripts to connect the front end with the database
+* the database

 ### What is happening?